ortelius/emporous-go/docs/design/schema.md

 Schema Collections MAY contain Common Attribute Mappings.
 The Common Attribute Mappings in a schema instruct the UOR Client to add preset attributes to a Collection while being built.
-This reference is expressed by assigning the `uor.attribute.mapping=true` attribute to the node annotations of the Default Attribute Mappings.
+This reference is expressed by assigning the `uor.attribute` key to a value with a JSON serialized dictionary with mapping information.

 ### Default Content Declaration

 Schema Collections MAY contain a Default Content Declaration.
 The Default Content Declaration in a schema is referenced by an algorithm linked to a collection when the algorithm is run.
-This Declaration is expressed by assigning the `uor.dcd={{ dictionary }}` attribute to the Manifest Annotations of the Schema Collection.
+This Declaration is stored in the manifest configuration of the Schema Collection.

 ## Design